 CONTACT

-Can You Fry Chicken & Shrimp In The Same Oil?
-Should You??
+Can You Fry Chicken & Shrimp in the Same Oil?

 If you are deep frying food and want to fry chicken and shrimp, you might be thinking that it could be more economical to just use the same cooking oil to fry both foods.